High in the Boston Mountains of Madison County lie the beginnings of the Kings River.

 A seven-mile stretch from Rockhouse to Trigger Gap is the third in the series, and

 offers a peaceful float.
-The take-out point is a low-water bridge on Arkansas Highway 221
+The take-out point is one-quarter of a mile down river from the low-water bridge on Arkansas Highway 221.

 The next section--Trigger Gap to the U.S. Highway 62 crossing--is a favorite of

-Kings River rafting, kayaking and canoeing veterans.
+Kings River kayaking and canoeing veterans.
 The 12-mile trip combines good scenery with good fishing.
 Osage

 Creek, the Kings River's largest tributary and a float stream in its own right early